beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 ## Process - The Supervisord way

 Supervisord is an awesome way to write service files for your application.
-This enables you to write a single configuration file which is compatible across multiple OS distributions (Ubuntu, Debian, Fedora, CentOS etc.) as well as Windows! ([**although you'll need Cygwin, as described in this SO answer**](https://stackoverflow.com/questions/7629813/is-there-windows-analog-to-supervisord))
+This enables you to write a single configuration file that is compatible across multiple OS distributions (Ubuntu, Debian, Fedora, CentOS etc.) as well as Windows! ([**although you'll need Cygwin, as described in this SO answer**](https://stackoverflow.com/questions/7629813/is-there-windows-analog-to-supervisord))

 You also get an internet socket so that you can view and control the processes on a server through a web UI.
 This opens up opportunities to develop custom UIs for your processes.